Sardanapalo: Finding a libretto

 Liszt's librettist of choice, Félicien Mallefille, agreed to the commission and received a down-payment, but missed several deadlines and - when prompted by Liszt's assistant - requested additional funds.
 Growing frustrated at the delay, Liszt decided to end the agreement and move on.
 (Mallefille did finally submit a prose scenario, but it was too late for Liszt to consider continuing his planned collaboration with the Frenchman.)
-Belgiojoso then procured an unnamed Italian poet ('my nightingale') as the new librettist, a poet who was under house arrest at the time for agitating towards Italian independence.
-In December 1846, Liszt sent his assistant, Gaetano Belloni, to Paris with orders 'to bring me back, dead or alive, a poem [libretto]'; he managed to deliver the first act, in Italian, on New Year's Day 1847.
-The remainder followed 18 months later, though Liszt wrote to Belgiojoso querying aspects of the text for Acts 2–3.
+Belgiojoso then procured an unnamed Italian poet ("my nightingale") as the new librettist, a poet who was under house arrest at the time for agitating towards Italian independence.
+In December 1846, Liszt sent his assistant, Gaetano Belloni, to Paris with orders "to bring me back, dead or alive, a poem [libretto]"; he managed to deliver the first act, in Italian, on New Year's Day 1847.
+The remainder followed 18 months later, though Liszt wrote to Belgiojoso querying aspects of the text for acts 2 and 3.
 She replied with further suggestions, and it is unclear whether the correspondence continued.
-Liszt delayed for a time, perhaps awaiting revisions to Acts 2 and 3, but began composing the first act in earnest around 11 April 1850.
+Liszt delayed for a time, perhaps awaiting revisions to acts 2 and 3, but began composing the first act in earnest around 11 April 1850.

 Between April 1850 and December 1851 Liszt notated 110 pages of music (now in the Goethe- und Schiller-Archiv in Weimar, and digitised in 2019) and wrote to Richard Wagner that the opera would be ready for production in Paris or London in 1852.
 Liszt's assistant, Joachim Raff, notes in December 1851 that he would soon be asked to produce a provisional orchestration of the opera for Liszt, but this never took place.
 Shortly thereafter Liszt seems to have abandoned his work on the opera.
 It is possible that his diffidence resulted from reading Wagner's essay Opera and Drama, by whose criteria an Italian opera could have appeared somewhat outmoded (even as Liszt's ambition was expressly to modernise the genre, the better to translate a literary source into 'musical drama').
-But Trippett has argued this was unlikely to have been a decisive factor, and suggested instead that Liszt's abandonment resulted from his concern over the libretto, and the fact that he never received a revised libretto for Acts 2 and 3, so could not set these to music.
+But Trippett has argued this was unlikely to have been a decisive factor, and suggested instead that Liszt's abandonment resulted from his concern over the libretto, and the fact that he never received a revised libretto for acts 2 and 3, so could not set these to music.